ewoij/core-corpus-builder/README.md

 # CORE corpus builder

 Python script building a corpus of scientific articles from the [CORE](https://core.ac.uk/) repository.
+The articles are retrieved and stored as text, it is therefore very convenient to perform text-mining operations.

 ## Requirements
  - python > 3